The objectives of this corporation shall be:

 Section 1.
 Any notice required to be given under the By-Laws may be waived in writing signed by the person or persons entitled to said notice whether before or after the time stated therein.
 Notices will be considered given when sent via email and/or regular United States Postal Service mail to members of the Association.

-These Bylaws have been amended and approved on the 22nd day of May 2012 at the annual meeting of the association.
+These Bylaws are revised, approved and amended on the 22nd day of May 2012 at the annual meeting of the association.